eba-diary/intern-training-documents/README.md

-# The Emma B. Andrews Diary Project: Intern Training Material
+# The Emma B. Andrews Diary Project & Newbook Digital Texts: Intern Training Material

 Newbook Digital Texts is an innovative digital humanities publishing house re-imagining and restructuring traditional academic research, publication, and education.
 Over six years, more than 140 University of Washington undergraduate interns and several graduate assistants have collaborated with faculty on projects ranging from Ottoman and Georgian poetry to nineteenth-century travel journals from Iraq and Egypt.